melvy13/pokemon-gaole/README.md

 ![RNG](resources/RNG.png)

 <p>The computer itself will generate another number, and if this number is closer to the 'hidden number' than yours, the computer (the wild Pokémon) will attack first, and vice versa.</p>
-<p>Whoever that attacks will have their two Pokémon attack the other two at the same time.
+<p>Whoever that attacks will have their two Pokémon attack the two opponents at the same time.
 The total damage done to each Pokémon is calculated using a formula based on type weaknesses and their individual stats.</p>

 <p>Winning the RNG:</p>